davewasmer/denali/guides/data/models.md

 interface.

 So then why have a data layer at all for Denali?
 It's primarily _for addons_.
-Having some common data interface allows add-ons to persist and query data without needing to write their own adapters for every possible data store.
+Having some common data interface allows addons to persist and query data without needing to write their own adapters for every possible data store.

 So if you find yourself skipping past Denali's Model API (as we'll explore